USUAqForum/USUAqForum.github.io/README.md

 <img src="./logo.png" width="300">

-## Location: Zooom
+## Location: Zoom
-## Dates: TBA (some time in Augus 2023)
+## Dates: TBA (some time in August 2023)

 This is the first event of this kind aiming to bring together quantum researchers from the United States and Ukraine.
-Quantum technologies play ever increasing role in the moder economy.
-Establishing collaborations will not only further strength the binational relation, but also lay the ground for Ukraine's revitalization.
+Quantum technologies play ever increasing role in the modern economy.
+Establishing collaborations will not only further strengthen the binational relation, but also lay the ground for Ukraine's revitalization.
 We hope that this forum will become a recurring event.

 ## Organizers